TimvanScherpenzeel/profiling-research/README.md

 - Disable features on a mesh like custom depth, shadow casting and shadow receiving.
 - Change light sources to not shadow cast or have a tighter bounding volume (view cone, attenuation radius).
 - Use hardware instancing where possible as it reduces the driver overhead per draw call (e.g. mesh particles).
 - Reduce the depth of your scene graph.
-Compute the visible scene nodes only when the scene graph changes.

 If you are CPU bound by other parts of your application there is likely some other issue in your codebase.